AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 Setting up an AppImage target for the project
 +++++++++++++++++++++++++++++++++++++++++++++

 You need to tell OBS that for all source code packages in your home project you want to generate AppImages.
-To enable a target for AppImage, you can either use the command line tool :code:`osc meta prj -e ...` or use the OBS web interface:
+To enable a target for AppImage, you can either use the command line tool ``osc meta prj -e ...`` or use the OBS web interface:

 * Go to your home project
 * Click on "Advanced"
 * Click on "Meta"
-* Copy and paste the :code:`<repository>` tags from the following:
+* Copy and paste the ``<repository>`` tags from the following:

 .. code-block:: xml